About

 result satisfies { success: boolean };

-Unlike traditional RPC frameworks, Vovk.ts RPC modules have 3 inputs instead of 1, allowing to pass URL parameters, query parameters, and request body separately.
+Unlike traditional RPC frameworks, Vovk.ts RPC modules have 3 inputs instead of 1, allowing you to pass URL parameters, query parameters, and request body separately.

 More info